-Catholic Classroom: Do Catholics worship the saints?
+Question: Do Catholics worship the saints?

 If you have ever gotten a funny look for saying that you are going to pray to a saint for one of your intentions, then chances are, the person you’re talking to believes a common misconception about Catholics: that we worship the saints.
 The truth is that we do not worship saints—worship is reserved for God alone.
 We are, however, allowed to pray to the saints and ask for their intercession.

 When a person becomes a canonized saint, we believe that they are in heaven.
 We can be confident of their friendship with and closeness to God.
 When we pray to saints, what we are really doing is asking our friends (the saints) to plead our cause with their closest friend (God).
 The saint isn’t the one who works the miracle, provides the cure, or finds your lost keys.
 They simply ask God for that grace on your behalf.
 This should be a familiar concept, since we are used to asking our living friends and family members to pray for us.